fhellwig/pkglogger/README.md

 #pkglogger

-A simple logger that writes to a date-stamped log file in the application's `logs` subdirectory.
+A simple logger that writes to date-stamped log files.

 ##Quick Start